The Best Fonts and Size to Use on a Resume (Updated 2021)

 2. Resume font size

-We’ve been so intrigued by font styles that we almost forgot to talk about the size!
-Generally, you will be fine using a resume font size somewhere in between size 10 to size 14.
+We’ve been so intrigued by font styles that we almost forgot to talk about the size.
+But it matters more than you might imagine.
+Too big or too small, and you could ruin your chances of success.
+Generally, you should use a font size between size 10 and 14.

 However, it is very important to realize that some font styles run bigger and some run smaller.
-For that reason, it’s important to make a judgment on the font size AFTER you’ve already decided on a style.
+For that reason, it’s important to make a judgment on the font size after you’ve already decided on a style.
+That way, you can make sure that it’s legible.

 Another important thing to keep in mind is the font size effect on resume length.
-Obviously, the size of the font can dramatically change the length of your resume–use this to your advantage!
+Obviously, the size of the font can dramatically change the length of your resume – you should always use this to your advantage.

 For example, say your resume is just a line or two over a single page or just a few lines away from filling a full page.
 Adjusting the font just one-tenth of a point can make the text fill out the rest of a page or prevent it from spilling over into the next one.
 These slight adjustments can work wonders in making your resume more aesthetically pleasing.